kzinovjev/string-amber/tutorial.md

 ```
 Note that although the system is symmetric, there are slight differences between the values in the reactants and products due to statistical error.
 However, the differences are small enough to be ignored.

+If more than two points are specified, the code will perform piecewise linear interpolation between them.
+This allows to fine-tune the initial guess and provide additional information that could improve convergence, such as the approximate position of a TS or an intermediate.

 ### *STRING* file
 The last file that has to be generated manually is the `STRING` file.
-It is the main configuration file and its presence instructs sander to actually perform the ASM calculation.
-There are lots of parameters that can be defined in the `STRING` file, however, in the vast majority of cases the default values work well, so nothing has to be specified.
+It is the main configuration file and its presence instructs sander to actually perform an ASM calculation.
+There are lots of parameters that can be specified in the `STRING` file, however, in the vast majority of cases the default values work well, so nothing has to be changed.
 In this example, all the parameters will be left at their default values, the only two things that have to be provided are the output directory for the results of the calculation and the path to the `guess` file:
 ```
 $STRINGSETUP
 dir = "results/"